quanteda/tutorials.quanteda.io/content/advanced-operations/compound-mutiword-expressions.markdown

 options(width = 110)
 ```

-This corpus contains 6,000 Guardian news articles from 2012 to 2016.
+The corpus contains 6,000 Guardian news articles from 2012 to 2016.
+As in the [fcm chapter](/basic-operations/fcm/fcm), it is normally retrieved with `download()`, but here we load an already-downloaded copy for this website.

 ``` r